 The big picture around data center environmental impacts

-The environmental impact of ever larger data centers is currently a topic of heated discussion.
-In this post we take a step back and look into the overall landscape of environmental reporting of the digital economy footprints, sketching the big picture of what is being calculated and reported and some challenges associated with this task.
+The environmental impact of ever larger and ever more data centers is currently a topic of heated discussion.
+In this post we take a step back and look into the overall landscape of environmental reporting of the digital economy footprints, sketching the big picture of what is being calculated, and reported and highlight some challenges associated with this task.

 Page content

-Concern about the environmental footprint of data center infrastructure is relatively new.1 In the early stages of the sustainability movement the volume of digital infrastructure deployed in data centers was dwarfed by the environmental impact of other industrial sectors (e.g., transport, manufacturing, agriculture etc.).
+Concern about the environmental footprint of data center infrastructure is relatively new.1 In the early stages of the sustainability movement the volume of digital infrastructure deployed in data centers was dwarfed by the environmental impacts of other, much more mature industrial sectors (e.g., transport, manufacturing, agriculture etc.).
 Hence even as milestones such as the Paris Agreement (2015) accelerated worldwide efforts towards a sustainable economy, the Information and Communication Industry (ICT) sector received comparatively little attention.

-In a recent report5, the capital expenditure (CapEx) of just five digital-technology related6 companies is seen to be larger than the global investment in oil and natural gas production.
-The global electricity demand of data centers was 205 TWh in 2018, which represented about 1% of total global electricity demand.
-It has reached 485 TWh in 2025 and is projected to reach 950 TWh in 2030, accounting for around 3% of global electricity demand.
+In a recent IEA report5, the capital expenditure (CapEx) of just five digital-technology related6 companies is seen to be larger than the global investment in oil and natural gas production.
+The global electricity demand of data centers was in 2018 205 TWh, which represented about 1% of total global electricity demand but has reached 485 TWh in 2025, and is projected to reach 950 TWh in 2030, accounting for around 3% of global electricity demand.
 Electricity consumption from so-called “AI” data centres is projected to triple in the same period.
-Parallel to energy consumption, e-waste is considered the fastest-growing waste stream in the world.
-The rapid technology refresh rate in data centers, driven by increasing demands, contributes this challenge.
+Parallel to the rapidly growing energy consumption, e-waste is considered the fastest-growing waste stream in the world.
+The rapid technology refresh rate in data centers contributes this challenge.
 53.6 million metric tons of e-waste were generated in 2019, only 17.4 percent of which was formally collected and recycled.7

 In this post we take a step back and review key concepts used in establishing the environmental impact of data centers and some challenges associated with this task.
 We’ll start with discussing first some terminology.
 Perhaps as might be expected in a fast changing domain, definitions of various key terms are not particularly sharp.
 This can stunt the development of meaningful practices and over time erode trust.